Skip to main content

 Loading...

-Custom SVG Nodes
+Custom SVG Shapes

 Alternatively, you can provide nodeShape property with custom SVGs to get the exact shape you want.
 You can either provide it directly as a string in your StringAccessor or for better control over the element, put the shape(s) definition in the container's svgDefs property and reference it with use tag.
 For more information on providing custom svgDefs, visit our doc about it.